Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Time-reversal preserved WSM

 Solving $\textrm{det}({\bf B})=0$ for $q=3$, we get the following two conditions

 which $k_x$ and $k_y$ must satisfy in order to have gapless solution.
-The function $F_3(u, v) = 12 u v^2 - 4u^3$, and $g=1+\cos{k_1} - \cos{k_{z0}}$.
-Recall that bands touching along the $k_z$ direction can occur only at $k_{z0}=0$ and/or $\pi$.
-It is easily checked that $k_{z0}=\pi$ does not admit simultaneous solution of the two equations above.
+The function $F_3(u, v) = 12 u v^2 - 4u^3$.
+Recall that bands touching along the $k_z$ direction can occur only at $k_{z0}=0$.
 Therefore bands touching happens only at $k_{z0}=0$ and the corresponding $k_x$, $k_y$ values are determined by Eqs. \ref{eq:q3gap}a and \ref{eq:q3gap}b.
-Clearly the solution space describes generically point touchings which are the Weyl points in the theory.
+Clearly the solution space describes point touchings which are the Weyl points in the theory.
 A gapless solution exists in a finite region in the $k_1$-$k_2$ space as shown in Fig. \ref{fig:Phaseqz_TRP}$b$.
-The full phase diagram consists of only two phases: a topologically trivial insulator and a gapless phase which is a WSM.
+The full phase diagram consists of only two phases: a topologically trivial insulating state and a gapless phase which is a WSM.

 Solving $\textrm{det}({\bf B})=0$ for $q=4$, we get the following two conditions for bands touching